Additional Child Tax Credit (ACTC): Definition & Meaning

 Thus, the taxpayer would receive a refund of $1,200 Additional Child Tax Credit if they had previously received an $800 Child Tax Credit.
 However, if the taxable earned income had been $12,000 as opposed to $3,000, the excess would be 15% x $9,000, or $1,350.
 The taxpayer would only be eligible for a maximum refund of $1,350, not $2,000, as the refundable element of the credit is limited to 15% of earned income over $3,000 and cannot exceed that amount.

-The American Rescue Plan for 2021 increased the Child Tax Credit (CTC).
-A person filing who has numerous children may total a limitless amount of credit.
+The American Rescue Plan for 2021 increased the Child Tax Credit (CTC)

 The credit is entirely refundable.
-This means that low-income families across the country are entitled to the maximum amount regardless of their income.
-If the credit is greater than the amount of taxes owed, families may get a tax refund.
+This means that low-income families across the country were entitled to the maximum amount regardless of their income.
+If the credit was greater than the amount of taxes owed, families may get a tax refund.

 FAQS on Additional Tax Credit

 Yes, there is a difference.
-If your Child Tax Benefit is larger than the total amount of income taxes you owe, you may be eligible for the Additional Child Tax Credit, a refundable credit.
+If your Child Tax Benefit is larger than the total amount of income taxes you owe, you may be eligible for the Additional Child Tax Credit, a refundable portion of the credit.

-For each eligible child, the refundable portion of the credit, known as the ACTC, is worth up to $1,400.
+For each eligible child, the refundable portion of the credit, known as the ACTC, is worth up to $1,500 for the tax year 2022.
 The maximum CTC per eligible child is $2,000 per child.

 WHY BUSINESS OWNERS LOVE FRESHBOOKS